Hi! I’m Carrie.

 To see my other training and continued education, click here.

 Activism and change-making with a birth justice lens is a key part of how I move through the world as a birthworker.
-I am a co-founder and volunteer coordinator of the UNMH Volunteer Birth Companion program, the steering committee lead for the New Mexico Doula Association and a former HealthConnectOne Birth Equity Leadership Academy Leader.
+I am a co-founder and volunteer coordinator of the UNMH Volunteer Birth Companion program, a cofunder and former director of the New Mexico Doula Association and a former HealthConnectOne Birth Equity Leadership Academy Leader.
 I am a former staff member and former member-at-large on the board of the New Mexico Breastfeeding Task Force.

 Carrie Murphy was simply excellent.
 She listened to our preferences, hopes, and dreams about the birthing process, and did her best to help make them a reality with professionalism, warmth, and a sense of humor.